Lee de Forest: Early radio work

-De Forest, some time between 1914 and 1922, with two of his Audions, a small 1 watt receiving tube (left), and a later 250-watt transmitting power tube (right), which he called an "oscillion".
+De Forest, some time between 1914 and 1922, with two of his Audions, a small 1-watt receiving tube (left), and a later 250-watt transmitting power tube (right), which he called an "oscillion".

 Reflecting his pioneering work, de Forest has sometimes been credited as the "Father of Radio", an honorific which he adopted as the title of his 1950 autobiography.
-In the late 1800s he became convinced there was a great future in radiotelegraphic communication (then known as "wireless telegraphy"), but Italian Guglielmo Marconi, who received his first patent in 1896, was already making impressive progress in both Europe and the United States.
+In the late 1800s, he became convinced a great future in radiotelegraphic communication (then known as "wireless telegraphy") was in store, but Italian Guglielmo Marconi, who received his first patent in 1896, was already making impressive progress in both Europe and the United States.
 One drawback of Marconi's approach was his use of a coherer as a receiver, which, while providing for permanent records, was also slow (after each received Morse code dot or dash, it had to be tapped to restore operation), insensitive, and not very reliable.
 De Forest was determined to devise a better system, including a self-restoring detector that could receive transmissions by ear, thus making it capable of receiving weaker signals and also allowing faster Morse code sending speeds.

 After making unsuccessful inquiries about employment with Nikola Tesla and Marconi, de Forest struck out on his own.
 His first job after leaving Yale was with the Western Electric Company's telephone lab in Chicago, Illinois.
 While there he developed his first receiver, which was based on findings by two German scientists, Drs.
 A. Neugschwender and Emil Aschkinass.
 Their original design consisted of a mirror in which a narrow, moistened slit had been cut through the silvered back.
 Attaching a battery and telephone receiver, they could hear sound changes in response to radio signal impulses.
 De Forest, along with Ed Smythe, a co-worker who provided financial and technical help, developed variations they called "responders".

 A series of short-term positions followed, including three unproductive months with Professor Warren S. Johnson's American Wireless Telegraph Company in Milwaukee, Wisconsin, and work as an assistant editor of the Western Electrician in Chicago.
 With radio research his main priority, de Forest next took a night teaching position at the Lewis Institute, which freed him to conduct experiments at the Armour Institute.
-By 1900, using a spark-coil transmitter and his responder receiver, de Forest expanded his transmitting range to about seven kilometers (four miles).
+By 1900, using a spark-coil transmitter and his responder receiver, de Forest expanded his transmitting range to about 7 km (4 mi).
 Professor Clarence Freeman of the Armour Institute became interested in de Forest's work and developed a new type of spark transmitter.